 Independent Study Guidance

 Independent study refers to any task or assignment a student completes in addition to timetabled lessons.
-This could be completed in a number of places including at home, in a co-curricular Independent Study club or in the library at lunchtimes.

-Research by the Education Endowment Fund has found that students who regularly complete Independent Study can make five months of additional progress in comparison to those who do not.
-They are therefore considerably more likely to be successful in their GCSE examinations if they are motivated and extend their learning time through Independent Study.
+Research by the Education Endowment Fund has found that students who regularly complete Independent Study can make five months additional progress in comparison to those who do not.
+They are therefore considerably more likely to be successful in their GCSE examinations if they are motivated and extending their learning time through Independent Study.

 For information about our Remote Learning Provision, please click here.